Jimmyu2foru18/System-Design-Project/README.md

 ## Project Overview

-This project is a collaborative effort by James McGuigan and Steven for the System Design and Implementation course.
+This project is a collaborative effort by James McGuigan and Steven Foster for the System Design and Implementation course.
 It aims to [brief description of the project's purpose and goals].

 ## Table of Contents